cescoferraro/tennis-courts-v1/README.md

 1. Ensure the code is well tested

 # Deliverables and Closing Note
-When you finish the implementation please submit a Pull Request to @ermathias repository.
+For delivering your code you have to do the **FORK** of the @ermathias(ermathias/tennis-courts-v1) repository, then when you finish the implementation please submit a Pull Request to this **FORK** which will be placed in your github account.

-Good Luck and have fun!
+Good Luck and happy coding!